Pyranid Logo

 // Make some changes

-database.execute("UPDATE account SET balance=balance - 10 WHERE id=1");
+database.query("UPDATE account SET balance = balance - 10 WHERE id = :id")

-database.execute("UPDATE account SET balance=balance + 10 WHERE id=2");
+database.query("UPDATE account SET balance = balance + 10 WHERE id = :id")

 // Return the new value

-"SELECT balance FROM account WHERE id=2", BigDecimal.class);
+return database.query("SELECT balance FROM account WHERE id = :id")

 });